Sign In Forgot Password

 What is Yahrzeit?

 Yahrzeit is a Yiddish word meaning “a year's time.”
 The yahrzeit is the annual anniversary of the death of a person, based on the Hebrew calendar (although some individuals observe it on the Gregorian calendar).
 If you do not know the exact day of death, you may choose a date to observe as the yahrzeit.
-Rabbi Diana will be happy to answer any questions about the historical, mystical, or practical aspects of Yahrzeit.
+Rabbi Janine will be happy to answer any questions about the historical, mystical, or practical aspects of Yahrzeit.

 Why observe Yahrzeit?